nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/08_TestTools/02_MasterDataSetup/02_ConfigMasterDataSetupTool.rst

 Method of provision
 ========================

+This tool is included in nablarch-testing-XXX.jar.

+Download a configuration file for launching from the following link.

+* :download:`master-data-setup-tool.zip <download/master-data-setup-tool.zip>`

-This tool is provided in a package along with Nablarch sample application.
-The tool configuration of this tool is shown below.
+The configuration file included in the above ZIP file is shown below.

 +-----------------------------------------+----------------------------------------+
 |File name                                |Description                             |